 The full study will aim to prospectively enroll a minimum of 390 women with migraine who were exposed to rimegepant during pregnancy or just prior to pregnancy (up to 3 days prior to conception), as well as an internal comparison cohort consisting of 390 women with migraine who were not exposed to rimegepant during pregnancy or just prior to pregnancy (up to 5 product half-lives prior to conception).
 The target sample size for the registry is based on the primary outcome, MCM, which is also the outcome with the most restrictive denominators and 1 of the lowest prevalence rates in the general population.
 If all are evaluable for potential MCMs (evaluable being those for whom pregnancy outcome and major/minor congenital malformation assessments are obtained), and assuming an approximate 3% overall population prevalence of MCM, 54 at α =0.05, this sample size provides 80% power to detect a 2.5-fold increased risk for overall MCM.
-Most registry power calculations are performed for overall MCM to detect an increased risk between 2- and less than 3-fold.
-55 A midpoint threshold of a 2.5-fold increased risk was selected for this study.
+Most registry power calculations are performed for overall MCM to detect an increased risk between 2- and less than 3-fold.55 A midpoint threshold of a 2.5-fold increased risk was selected for this study.
 Assumptions for study calculations are consistent with those applied in the retrospective pregnancy outcomes study (NDA 212728, postmarketing requirement 3799-7, Pfizer study C4951006 [formerly BHV3000-403]).

 Prospective enrollment can occur only after pregnancy is recognized but while the pregnancy is ongoing.
 Therefore, early pregnancy losses will not be captured, and a live birth rate higher than that of the general population would be expected.
-Research shows that approximately 90% of pregnancies enrolled in pregnancy exposure registries result in a live birth.
-S6,57 Assuming that 90% of prospectively enrolled pregnancies result in live births and 10% are lost to follow-up, at α at α and α at α and α and α are lost to follow-up, the study sample of 390 prospectively enrolled pregnant women in each internal cohort would result in 316 evaluable participants per cohort.
+Research shows that approximately 90% of pregnancies enrolled in pregnancy exposure registries result in a live birth.^{56,57} Assuming that 90% of prospectively enrolled pregnancies result in live births and 10% are lost to follow-up,58 at α =0.05, the study sample of 390 prospectively enrolled pregnant women in each internal cohort would result in 316 evaluable participants per cohort.
 Therefore, the study would have 80% power to detect a 2.7-fold increased risk of overall MCM (Table 2).